-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end of the course, the student will be able to: CLO1 To apply the basic knowledge acquired in order to design various instruments.
-C3 PLO1 CLO2 To analyze performance of instruments based on different working principles C4 PLO2 CLO3 To operate the use of different instruments under guidance and replicate hardware project involving analog/digital instrumentation. Р3 PLO2 REMARK S (if any): .
+COURSE LEARNING OUTCOME AND ITS MAPPING WITH PROGRAMM E LEARNING OUTCOME Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end At the end of the course, the student will be able to: CL01 To apply the basic knowledge acquired in order to design various instruments. С3 PLO1 CLO2 To analyze performance of instruments based on different working principles C4 PLO2 CLO3 To operate the use of different instruments under guidance and replicate hardware project involving analog/digital instrumentation. Р3 PLO2 REMARK S (if any):